sowmyashreem/Invoice-generator/README.md

 * Calling PDF generator function
 * FPDF
-* Fetching information from database that has to be printed in the PDF.
+* Fetching information from the database that has to be printed in the PDF.
 * The printed information will be stored in “Invoice pdf”.

   ![](img/img5.png)

-## CONCLUSION
+## Purpose of the project

-I have developed this project during my acadamic internship program.
+I have developed this project during my academic internship program.